KuztomTech7850/TechSpecific_Website/README.md

   - Mistakes were fucking made
     - Recap> Lots of work, up to a working header and footer on all pages, working menu, started putting the "About" page together, did a git commit and push with VS Code Extension.
     - FAILURE IN SYNC, DELETED MULTIPLE FILES, BACKUP FAILURE CAUSING TOTAL LOSS TO ABOVE POINT IN TRACKING
-- Doing as proper git push to save
+- Doing as proper git push to save (v0.1)
+- Doing what was already done
-- Header Validation
+  - Header Validation - with shittier notes, tested and confirmed
-- Footer Build
+  - Footer Validation - with shittier notes, tested and confirmed
+- Backup Folder updated, Git pushed (v0.2), FTP to HostGator > validated function on mobile device
+- About Page Update
+  - Details updated, story is looking good and has key points in a factual state
+    - A note on the story that has been told; it is still a story to help inspire.
+The real events much dirtier and less exciting and enthralling.
+Although the message and intention still rings true.
+  - Minor CSS changes, though I am going to leave that for the styling phase (Phase 2)

-## Phase 2
+### Phase 2 - Style & Improve

+### Phase 3 - Test & Deploy